 How to build a pizza oven

-Wood fired ovens work by creating a small fire within a chamber with a solid floor and insulation overhead.
-Due to the insulation the heat gradually builds to very high temperatures of over 370°C (700°F) which are perfect for cooking pizzas.
-From creating the initial fire to cooking a pizza generally takes from 1 to 2 hours.
-Once the oven is hot the fire is moved to the side or back so that a pizza made be inserted.
-At first the oven may be used to cook pizza, however as it gradually cools other dishes which take less heat may be cooked in the residual heat.
-The oven insulation means that the oven may remain hot for many hours (12+).
-Whether built of brick or cob, the ovens are aesthetically pleasing and will add to a property's value and are generally admired by friends and family.
-Wood fired ovens are known for the cooking of pizzas however they are very versatile in that they can further be used to bake bread, cook steak, roast meats, and prepare items such as sun dried tomatoes.
+Wood fired ovens work by creating fire within a chamber with a solid floor and insulation overhead.
+Due to the insulation the heat gradually increases to very high temperatures of over 370°C (700°F), which are the required temperatures for cooking pizzas.
+From creating the initial fire to cooking a pizza generally takes 1 to 2 hours.
+Once the oven attains the required temperatures the fire is moved to the sides or back of the oven to give space for inserting the pizza into the oven.
+After the pizza is ready and removed from the oven, the residual heat can be used to cook other dishes that take less heat to ripen.
+The oven insulation ensures that the oven remains hot for many hours (12+) after cooking your pizza.
+Whether built of brick or cob, the ovens are aesthetically pleasing and adds to property's value; more to this they are generally admired by friends and family.
+Wood fired ovens are known for cooking of pizzas.
+However, they are very versatile in that they can further be used to bake bread, cook steak, roast meat, and prepare ingredients such as sun dried tomatoes.

-Building of a pizza oven is fairly straight forward and requires completion of the following steps:
+Building of a pizza oven is fairly straight forward and entails completion of the following steps:

 - Choose a size and adopt a plan.

 - Foundation (out of wood, brick, stone etc).

 - Dome (out of bricks or clay).

 - Chimney and flue.

 - Insulation (out of vermiculite, perlite, fire blanket or a mix).

 - Cladding and door.

 Pizzas have been in existence since the 18th century, and along with the evolution of pizza, the methods of preparing pizza have also evolved.
 Nowadays, we have a variety of pizza ovens in the market offering various modalities of making the best pizza.
 These ovens vary in shape, size, capacity, mobility, as well as their suiting places.